Superman in film: Atom Man vs. Superman (1950)

 The 1948 Superman was followed up by Atom Man vs. Superman, another 15-part serial from Columbia Pictures, the first installment of which was released in 1950.
-The serial featured the same main cast including Kirk Alyn as Superman, with the addition of Lyle Talbot as Lex Luthor, also known as the "Atom Man".
+The serial featured the same main cast, including Kirk Alyn as Superman, with the addition of Lyle Talbot as Lex Luthor, also known as the "Atom Man".

 Superman and the Mole Men (1951)

 George Reeves as Superman in Stamp Day for Superman (1954).

 Shot on a low budget, Lee Sholem's Superman and the Mole Men (1951) served as a trial run for the syndicated TV series Adventures of Superman (airing 1952–58), for which the 1951 film became a two-part pilot episode titled "The Unknown People".

 Both the film and the subsequent TV series starred George Reeves as Superman.
-Lois Lane, on the other hand, was played by Phyllis Coates in the film and the first season of the show, but was re-cast in later seasons with Noel Neill (who also played the character in the previous Kirk Alyn films).
+Lois Lane, on the other hand, was played by Phyllis Coates in the film and the first season of the show, but was recast in later seasons with Noel Neill (who also played the character in the previous Kirk Alyn films).
 The film was produced by Barney Sarecky with the original screenplay by Richard Fielding (a pseudonym for Robert Maxwell and Whitney Ellsworth).

 In 1954, the short film Stamp Day for Superman was produced for the U.S. Treasury to promote "Stamp Day", featuring Reeves and Neill.